 Flood insurance is available through the National Flood Insurance Program (NFIP).
 NFIP is administered by FEMA and underwritten by the Federal Government.
 NFIP provides maximum coverages of up to $250,000 per dwelling, in addition to $100,000 in coverages for your personal property.

 If you are purchasing a condominium, villa, or townhome, you need to be aware of South Carolina’s HO6 insurance mandates.
-The building's exterior and common areas will be insured by a policies purchased through your horizontal property regime.
+The building's exterior and common areas will be insured by a policy purchased through your horizontal property regime.
 Dues will be collected as either an annual assessment or as part of your monthly regime fee.

 If you are financing your purchase, your lender will likely require that you carry HO6 insurance.
-Even if you purchase your real estate in full, HO6 will cover your improvements, upgrades, personal property and furnishings.
+Even if you purchase your real estate in full, HO6 will cover your improvements, upgrades, personal property, and furnishings.
 Additional coverage against income loss (important for investment buyers) can be acquired.
 HO6 policies start at annual rates in the mid-$300’s, a worthwhile investment compared to the low cost of coverage.